13 Best Ways to Kill Cockroaches (And What Doesn’t)

 There are many ways to kill cockroaches — sprays, traps, gels, even natural remedies.
 Here are a dozen of the best options.

 How to Kill Cockroaches

-An home invader that brings along several health risks, homeowners should get rid of cockroaches at the first indication of an infestation.
+A home invader that brings along several health risks, homeowners should get rid of cockroaches at the first indication of an infestation.
 Traps, gels, pesticides and natural remedies can be used to capture and kill cockroaches taking over your home.
 Here are some of the best ways to get rid of this invasive pest and a few solutions that might not work as well as perceived.

 Cockroach Trap: Roach Motel